SFDR Sustainability-Related Disclosures

 Monitoring of environmental or social characteristics

-Overall ESG performance.
+● Overall ESG performance.
 To independently assess the overall ESG performance of our portfolio, we participate in the annual review by the GRESB.
-We acquired the highest rank “5 stars” for five consecutive years on GRESB Real Estate Assessment, which is based on our GRESB Overall Score and our quintile position relative to global participants.
+We acquired the highest rank “5 stars” for six consecutive years on GRESB Real Estate Assessment, which is based on our GRESB Overall Score and our quintile position relative to global participants.
 We also were recognized for our high performance both in the “Management Component” that evaluates organizational structure and the “Performance Component” that assesses environmental performance.
-Further, we achieved for five consecutive years “A rank” in the GRESB Public Disclosure that assesses the width of ESG disclosure.
+Further, we achieved for six consecutive years “A rank” in the GRESB Public Disclosure that assesses the width of ESG disclosure.

-Climate change initiatives – energy consumption and efficiency: We track and monitor energy use and energy use intensity at our properties, with a particular focus on the areas controlled by ourselves and a medium- to long-term target of 1% average annual reduction in energy use intensity.
-For the twelve-month period ended March 31, 2023, we have energy use data available for 46 out of all 49 of our properties, and the energy use intensity for the areas of our properties under our operational control of energy consumption was 0.23 MWh/m2.
+● Climate change initiatives – energy consumption and efficiency: We track and monitor energy use and energy use intensity at our properties, with a particular focus on the areas controlled by ourselves and a medium- to long-term target of 1% average annual reduction in energy use intensity.
+For the twelve-month period ended March 31, 2024, we have energy use data available for 45 out of all 47 of our properties, and the energy use intensity for the areas of our properties under our operational control of energy consumption was 0.26 MWh/m2.

-Climate change initiatives – CO2 / greenhouse gas (“GHG”) emissions: We track and monitor CO2 emissions, calculated in accordance with the "GHG Emissions Accounting, Reporting and Disclosure System" of the Ministry of the Environment.
-The actual total emission for the twelve-month period ended March 31, 2023 was 31,513 t-CO2, and the emission intensity was 0.06 t-CO2/m3 for total emission (covering direct and indirect emission from the areas of our properties under our operational control, as well as emission from tenants) and 0.073 t-CO2/m3 for direct and indirect emission.
+● Climate change initiatives – CO2 / greenhouse gas (“GHG”) emissions: We track and monitor CO2 emissions, calculated in accordance with the "GHG Emissions Accounting, Reporting and Disclosure System" of the Ministry of the Environment.
+The actual total emission for the twelve-month period ended March 31, 2024 was 20,746 t-CO2, and the emission intensity was 0.04 t-CO2/m3 for total emission (covering direct and indirect emission from the areas of our properties under our operational control, as well as emission from tenants) and 0.037 t-CO2/m3 for direct and indirect emission.
 In July 2022, we have updated our target related to the key performance indicators (“KPIs”) on renewable energy procurement and our new target is to complete the procurement of renewable electricity by the end of the fiscal year 2025 and to reduce 100% of CO2 emissions generated by electricity in comparison to the fiscal year 2015.
 This target applies to all of our properties, excluding the co-owned, sectionally owned or land-only properties that have not procured renewable electricity.

-Waste management initiatives: We monitor and track waste generated by tenants at our properties.
-Our waste generation for the twelve-month period ended March 31, 2023 was 2,652 tons, excluding waste directly generated by tenants.
+● Waste management initiatives: We monitor and track waste generated by tenants at our properties.
+Our waste generation for the twelve-month period ended March 31, 2024 was 3,274 tons, excluding waste directly generated by tenants.
 We plan to reach a medium- to long-term target of 0.5% average annual reduction in waste intensity.

-Social initiatives – employees: We provide several programs to employees in partnership with external organizations, including continued training on asset management operations and legal compliance, as well as management training by GLOBIS, one of the largest business schools in Japan.
+● Social initiatives – employees: We provide several programs to employees in partnership with external organizations, including continued training on asset management operations and legal compliance, as well as management training by GLOBIS, one of the largest business schools in Japan.
 Management training is provided to senior management and medium-level employees as a part of position-based trainings.
 Trainings provided to all-levels employees include trainings on communication, business skills, PC skills and business English conversation lessons.

-Social initiatives – local community: We donated through Regional Revitalization Support Tax System for three consecutive years from 2020 to 2022, and participated in a fundraising program to the Hokkaido Prefecture.
+● Social initiatives – local community: We donated through Regional Revitalization Support Tax System for three consecutive years from 2020 to 2022, and participated in a fundraising program to the Hokkaido Prefecture.
 In 2022, we also donated to the Kyoto City’s carbon neutrality program through Regional Revitalization Support Tax System.
 We periodically participate in cleanups of the neighborhood’s streets organized by an NPO “Green Bird”.
 We provide open spaces of our Shiodome Building to the “HAMASITE Summer Festival”, a traditional summer event, and created a playground at for kids and a green area on the Seaside Deck for visitors at DECKS Tokyo Beach.
-At the rooftop terrace of Tokyu Plaza Omotesando Harajuku, we offer a variety of activities to local communities, including bird house installation and vegetable-harvesting.
+At the rooftop terrace of Tokyu Plaza Omotesando “Omokado”, we offer a variety of activities to local communities, including bird house installation and vegetable-harvesting.
 We offer at least one property in our portfolio as disaster prevention or temporary gathering center for nearby local communities.

-Social initiatives – tenants: We conduct tenant satisfaction surveys to obtain requests and opinions from our tenants using independent research companies.
+● Social initiatives – tenants: We conduct tenant satisfaction surveys to obtain requests and opinions from our tenants using independent research companies.
 In the fiscal year 2021, retail tenant surveys were conducted with a significantly increased number of tenants subject to the survey, in addition to the existing office tenant survey participants.
 We award three times a year a best tenant prize to our retail tenants to encourage operations of all the tenants to raise employee motivations.
 We also hold customer service competition and training with an ultimate goal of improving customer satisfaction.

-Social initiatives – suppliers: We award a prize “PM awards” to property management staff who have contributed to, among others, upward rent revision, lease-up, contracting green lease and implementation of renovation works to reduce environmental impact.
+● Social initiatives – suppliers: We award a prize “PM awards” to property management staff who have contributed to, among others, upward rent revision, lease-up, contracting green lease and implementation of renovation works to reduce environmental impact.

 Methodologies